 Click Here for tab for Bad Moon Rising by Creedence Clearwater Revival

-For this song, you’ll just be using the chords C, G, and F. The main challenge in this song (which is still, of course, totally achievable for a beginner) is in the strumming pattern in which you need to line up the D for the following chord.
+For this song, you’ll just be using the chords: C, G, and F. The main challenge (which is still totally achievable for a beginner) is in the strumming pattern in which you need to line up the D for the following chord.
 So for example on the C chord, you will play D-D-UD-UD, however, that final D is the next chord, then you will repeat the phrase.

-A catchy and easy to play song which will make you want to sing along with its memorable vocal section.
+A catchy and easy-to-play song which will make you want to sing along with its memorable vocal section.
 It has rhetorical lyrics that tackles political and philosophical questions to do with war, conflict, and peace.
-Where the reference to the wind is actually referring to the answers or solutions to these issues but we are unable to grasp them as they are ‘blowing in the wind’.
+The answers or solutions to these problems that we’re unable to grasp are ‘blowing in the wind’.

-Here you’ll be using 4 chords which are F, G, C, and Am.
-As is the case with many of the songs here you can use any strumming pattern you deem appropriate as it’s not totally set in stone.
-But if you are struggling for inspiration you can use the pattern of D-Dudu-Du in which the capitalized downs are accented strums.
+Here you’ll be using 4 chords which are: F, G, C, and Am.
+As is the case with many of the songs here, you can use any strumming pattern you deem appropriate as it’s not totally set in stone.
+If you’re struggling for inspiration, you can use the pattern of D-Dudu-Du in which the capitalized downs are accented strums.

 Chasing Cars by Snow Patrol

 Click Here for tab for Chasing Cars by Snow Patrol

 A heartfelt and sad love song from the Scottish/Irish alternative rock stars Snow Patrol.
 Featured as a promotional single from their fourth studio album Eyes Open.
 It began to blow up after its US release, which coincided with the song being featured on the popular American medical drama series Grey’s Anatomy.
 The song is Snow Patrol’s biggest-selling singer ever and received a Grammy Award nomination for Best Rock Song in 2007.